Snaacky/thewiki/docs/tutorials/dvdremux.md

 This command is incomplete, however.
-In order for fully correct playback we need to set additional cropping flags so the video is cropped to it's respective active area.
+In order for fully correct playback we need to set additional cropping flags so the video is cropped to its respective active area.
 This can be done by adding the following to the above command:

 ```shell